Cmccrave/BWEB/README.md

 # BWEB
-## BWEB is currently v1.05
+## BWEB is currently v1.06
 Broodwar Easy Builder or BWEB for short, is a BWEM based building placement addon.
 The purpose of this addon is to provide easily accesible building management.
 BWEB started as a decision to create a standard and simple method for bots to optimize their building space and placement.

 ## What's New?
-Minor bug fixes and added some hacks for Plasma/Transistor due to AIST and CIG maps.
+Added a unit pathfind option that I use for McRave to detect walls and improve ground distance estimations.
+Improved wall placement by forcing walls to be placed roughly parallel to the chokepoint geometry.
+It's possible that the Terran and Zerg walls are dysfunctional right now.

 ## What does BWEB do?
 BWEB has 3 classes of information, Walls, Blocks and Stations.